lief-project/LIEF/doc/sphinx/extended/dsc/index.rst

         }

 It is worth mentioning that |lief-dsc-dylib| exposes the |lief-dsc-dylib-get|
-method which can be used to **extract** a |lief-macho-binary| instance from a dyld shared cache libraries:
+method, which can be used to **extract** a |lief-macho-binary| instance from Dyld shared cache libraries:

 .. tabs::